eldraco/github-tasks/README.md

 ## Database

+All state lives in one tidy SQLite file, so you stay portable and in control.

 - SQLite path is given by `--db` (defaults to `~/.gh_tasks.db`).
 - Tables
   - `tasks`: cached entries from GitHub Projects v2